kauredo/finance_tracker/docs/PROJECT_STATUS.md

 1. **File upload not fully tested** - Storage policies need to be applied
 2. **No account creation flow** - Users can't create accounts yet
-3. **OpenAI integration incomplete** - Parsing logic exists but no API route

 4. **No error handling for failed uploads** - Should show better feedback

 ---